Storing Passwords - The Wrong, Better and Even Better Way

 So you might be thinking that it's problem solved, let's just do this hashing stuff and we'll be secure.
 Well no. There are still some problems with this method.
 Suppose two people have the same password, this means they will have the same hash in the database.
 Now suppose you manage to trick one of these people into giving you their real password (via however, email scam, etc).
 This means you would now have the password for anyone with the same hash.

-Also, one of the most common password attacks is called a dictionary attack.
-It involves trying every dictionary word in order to login as someone, as it's quite common for people to just use a dictionary word as their password.
+One of the most basic password attacks is called a dictionary attack.
+At the most basic level this would involve trying every word in the English dictionary as the password to login as someone, but more commonly the dictionary (a list of strings, not a language dictionary) contains a list of every combination of characters up to a certain length.
+This will generally work since it's quite common for people to just use a dictionary word or a common sequence of characters as their password.
 A dictionary attack is still possible when using hashes.
-You can generate a list of hashes from common dictionary words and compare it to the hashes in the database, you'll probably find a few matches, and then you have the password for those people.
+You can generate a list of hashes from a dictionary and compare it to the hashes in the database, you'll probably find a few matches, and then you have the password for those people.
+The list of hashes is called a rainbow table, basically a massive lookup table of hashes and the corresponding input.

 So really all we've done is obfuscated the password from people viewing it directly, but certain attacks are still possible.
 There is still a better way.